-- 2-pair of quick dry shorts (1 you wear and 2 you pack)
+- 2-pair of quick dry shorts (1 you wear and 2nd you pack)

 - 3-Pair of quick dry socks

 - 1-Pair of liner socks

 - 2-Quick dry T-Shirts

-- Underwear and Sports Bras (amount is up to you, but pack very light)
+- 2-Underwear and Sports Bras

 - 1-Quick dry long sleeve shirt

 - 1-Pair of quick dry pants

-- 1-Lightweight fleece jacket or pullover
+- 1-Lightweight fleece jacket or puffy coat

 - 1-Lightweight Fleece pants (For the chill and bugs)

 - 1-Bandanna

-- 1-Rain Jacket
+- 1-Rain Jacket (REQUIRED must be water proof)

 - 1-Rain Pants

-- 1-Lightweight Quick dry towel

 - 1-Pair Sunglasses

 - 1-Hat/Visor for sun

 - 1-Pair light gloves for warmth

-- 1-Warm hat for warmth
+- 1-Warm hat for cool night and mornings

 - Lip Balm with SPF sun protection

 - Sunscreen SPF 30+(sweat proof)

-- Bug Spray (30% DEET for it to work)

 - Toothbrush and Toothpaste

-- Hair Ties for long hair

 - Contact materials/glasses/retainer strap (to keep them on your head)/hard sided case for glasses if needed

-- Medicine as needed
+- Personal medication as needed

-- 1-travel pack of UNSCENTED baby wipes (Unscented because of animal attraction)

-- 1-Roll Toilet Paper in quality ziplock bag

 - Feminine products as needed (even if you are not on your cycle please bring some)

 - Hydration System: A) 2-32 oz.
-Nalgenes (hard sided) B)1-32 oz.
+Nalgene's (hard sided) B)1-32 oz.
 Nalgene (hard sided) & at least 1 liter camelback or larger

 - Camera with extra batteries and memory card

-- 2-Trash bags for waterproofing clothes and sleeping bag
+- 3-Trash bags for waterproofing clothes and sleeping bag (thick trash compactor bags are preferred)

-- 5 to 10-One Gallon QUALITY freezer zip lock bags
+- 5 to 10-One Gallon QUALITY zip lock bags

-- Small Journal

 - Pen/writing utensil

-- Light weight bowl (with lid), cup, and eating utensil
+- Light weight bowl (with lid), and eating utensil

 - Identification and insurance card

-- A tiny amount of money for gas station stops on the way up and back
+- A small amount of money for gas station stops on the way up and back

 - 1-Pair of Broken in Hiking Boots or Trail Shoes (MUST BE BROKEN IN!!)

-- 1-Pair of close toed sandals with heal strap for camp (Please no flip flops or shoes that do not stay on your foot) - Watch with an alarm
+- 1-Pair of close toed sandals/shoes with heal strap for camp (Please no flip flops or shoes that do not stay on your foot).
+Crocs work well.

+- Watch with an alarm

+- Small stuff sacks for organizing items